rspencer01/CV/README.md

 Robert Spencer's Curriculum Vitae
 =================================

 This repo has the TeX for my CV.
 Feel free to copy the format (under the appropriate licence) for your own CV.
+The result is [here](https://github.com/rspencer01/cv/blob/master/CV%20-%202016%20-%20Robert%20Spencer.pdf).

 Licence
 -------